 She will possess…out of season though it may be.

 Satan demonstrates his nature by telling the half-truth that God has denied her when, in fact, God’s plan had been developing quite nicely.
-Once entering into the aura of the deception Eve accepts the false promise.
+Once entering into the aura of the deception, Eve accepts the false promise.
 Eve enters this world of deceit, deceived by what has now become her thinking.
-She believes this fruit promises godly wisdom, itself.
-She no longer listens to the root of the instruction from God.
+She believes this fruit promises godly wisdom, of itself.
+A accepted half-truth slays the Truth, and she no longer listens to the root of the instruction from God.
 This leads us to the warning that great desire can replace the word and the will of God.
 Eve, even now, is beginning to lose her illumination.

 Eve enters into tantalizing temptation with an overwhelming desire for power and status.
 Spiritual power and what she believes will be a new identity or status await her.
-Instead of maintaining faithfulness and following God’s plan, Eve takes her life into her own hands.
-This possession may sound reasonable, but Eve is sorely equipped for such a responsibility.
+Instead of maintaining faithfulness and following God’s plan, Eve takes her life into her own hands, without counsel, without wisdom.
+This usurpation, this possession, may sound reasonable to some, but Eve is sorely equipped for such a responsibility.
 Similarly, man is not equipped to walk alone, but should walk with God.
-In the newly recreated Eve, her soul nature moves by lust (desire), not obedience, without discernment or wisdom.
+In the newly recreated Eve, her soul nature moves by lust (desire), not obedience, and with limited discernment or wisdom.
+Perhaps, much like the modern Humanist, Eve believes she will be like God by undertaking this task through her efforts and in her manner and her thinking.

 Concerning individual pathways: stepping back from the Self is often more helpful than repeatedly trying to resolve issues.
 Eve does not step back and consider what is before her.

-Walking in the Way is not intended to be a constant struggle but is often better served by letting go of the Self, and sowing new seeds in the silent places of the soul.
+Walking in the Way is not intended to be a constant struggle but is often better served by letting go of the Self, and sowing new seeds in the silent places of the soul, which the spirit then activates.

 “That ye resist not evil…” (Mt.
 5.39), ‘that you do not become entangled in evil, but turn away,’ not only refers to the Pharisees but the Pharisee within the Self.